hiteshsahu/ReactNative-Adaptive-Splash-Screen-Android/README.md

-# ReactNative-Adaptive-Splash-Screen-Android

- ### This project demonstrates how to build a splash screen which adapts according to screen orientation (landscape/portrait) in your ReactNative Project in Android.
+#### This project demonstrates how to build a splash screen which adapts according to screen orientation (landscape/portrait) in your ReactNative Project in Android.

 Setup:-